-There are five different types of transport that are often used: S-Bahn, U-Bahn, regional trains, trams and bus.
+Five common types of transportation are: S-Bahn, U-Bahn, regional trains, trams and buses.
 Let’s find out more about them!

 In Germany, there are only 4 U-Bahn systems that we can find in larger cities: Berlin, Munich, Hamburg and Nuremberg.
-The U-Bahn (or Untergrundbahn) is the German term for the metro, subway, underground or “Tube”, as it is called in English.
-In most stations, you can transfer from the S-Bahn to the U-Bahn (or vice versa) using the same ticket, and a blue sign with a white U on it will help you identify a U-Bahn station.
-Regarding timetables, both S-Bahn and U-Bahn trains usually run all night over the weekend, which makes them extremely practical after a night out!
+In Germany, the U-Bahn (short for Untergrundbahn) is the local term for subways, “Tubes,” and underground systems.
+With many stations offering transfers from the S-Bahn to U-Bahn (or vice versa), it’s easy to spot a U-Bahn station as they are marked with a blue sign featuring a white U. Plus, both S-Bahn and U-Bahn trains operate all night on weekends making them incredibly useful if you’re out late!

 Buses and trams